sgherbst/svinst/README.md

 This tool takes a SystemVerilog file as input and produces as output the module(s) declared in that file, along with the module(s) instantiated in each one of those module declarations.
 It uses [sv-parser](https://github.com/dalance/sv-parser) and is adapted from [svlint](https://github.com/dalance/svlint).

+## Purpose

+The Verilog language has contains features for defining configs and libraries.
+However, these features are not well-supported by open-source tools, and even some commercial synthesis tools.
+By extracting a list of modules defined and instantiated in a file, a user can work around this problem by constructing their own design hierarchy outside of Verilog, and then passing that list of files back into the simulator / synthesis tool.

 ## Installation

 Download a binary for your system from the [Releases](https://github.com/sgherbst/svinst/releases) tab.